 - Analytics and reporting capabilities provide real-time insights about what’s working and what’s not, so the scheduling process is continuously optimized.

-In operations environments prone to demand fluctuations, scheduling software helps leaders meet production targets and quickly pivot to last-minute staffing needs.
-Workers benefit from immediate communication of schedule changes as well as having their preferences tracked and accommodated – both must-haves in today’s high-stake operating environments.
+In organizations prone to demand fluctuations, scheduling software helps leaders meet production targets and quickly pivot in the face of last-minute staffing needs.
+Workers benefit from immediate communication of schedule changes as well as having their preferences tracked and accommodated — both must-haves in today’s high-stake operating environments.

-Scheduling shift and hourly workers can be difficult and time-consuming.
-Still, today’s intelligent technologies can help make it more efficient and effective, helping you reap the benefits of increased workforce flexibility, happier employees, and smoother-running operations.
+Scheduling shift and hourly workers doesn’t have to be difficult and time-consuming.
+Intelligent scheduling technology can help you reap the benefits of increased workforce flexibility, happier employees, and smoother-running operations.
 Shiftboard enables you to become the employer of choice, meeting coverage around the clock, and achieving operational efficiency no matter how complex it gets.

 Recommended Additional Resources